uxmal/pytocs/doc/HOWTO.md

 The `-r` (recursive) flag instructs `pytocs` to treat all files in the specified directory as well as any subdirectories.

 ## How to use Pytocs
-Since Python and C# have fundamental differences that make it very difficult if not impossible to provide a fully automatic translation service, human post processing will likely always be needed to massage the code `pytocs` outputs into compileable C# code.
+Since Python and C# have fundamental differences that make it impossible to provide a fully automatic translation service, human post processing will likely always be needed to "massage" the code `pytocs` outputs into compileable C# code.
 When the source Python is under active development or maintenance, any changes to the output of `pytocs` will be overwritten next time the tool is run.
 Thus it becomes important to use a workflow to track the upstream changes and apply them to the translated C# code.

 ### Suggested git workflow
 Assume there is a git repository containing Python source code, cloned on your computer.
 (The following examples assume you're using `git` as your source control system; similar workflows can be used for Mercurial, SVN, or any other SCC that supports branching).
-Assume further that the Python code is in the `master` branch.
+Assume further that the Python code is in the `master` branch; your repo may have different naming conventions.

 ```
 master